pascoalf/MVeM/README.md

 -   cutadapt: <https://cutadapt.readthedocs.io/en/stable/>

 Primer removal is also possible in the DADA2 section of code, presented below.
-However, if you remove the primers with cutadapt, then you must not cut them again in DADA2.
+However, **if you remove the primers with cutadapt, then you must not cut them again in DADA2**.

 # Raw reads processing in R